afishman/HidingTheSquid/readme.txt

 Adjusting Other model parameters:
 ------------
 I use defaults for the rest of the parameters.
 If you want to view/adjust these look in:
-- Gent_Model
+- Element subclasses
 - Material_Parameters (adjust the static Default method, which was a silly thing to implement)

 -----------------------
 Extending the model
 -----------------------
-You should make a class that inherits from Element and edit the ElementConstructor property in Thread.
+You should make a class that inherits from Element.

 I have tried to anticipate what will need to be changed for the new model in the the Abstract methods of Element:
--Capacitance
+- Capacitance
--CapacitanceDot (rate of capacirance)
+- CapacitanceDot (rate of capacirance)
--Width
--NaturalWidth
+- Width
+- NaturalWidth
+- GentParams Default
+- RCCircuit Default

-should think should work for at least the fiber constrained model.
+this works for at least the fiber constrained model.

 Feel free to abstract more away as necessary.
 There is also a git repo here, if that's your thing - go ahead and commit forth!